JSAT (satellite constellation): Space Communications Corporation

 Space Communications Corporation (SCC) was founded in 1985, the same year as the original companies that later formed JSAT.
 On 1986 SCC ordered four spacecraft from Space Systems/Loral, Superbird-A, Superbird-B, Superbird-A1 and Superbird-B1.
+SCC was related to the Mitsubishi Group, and has been a part of their keiretsu.

 On June 5, 1989 Superbird-A, the second private communications satellite of Japan was launched aboard an Ariane 44L along DFS Kopernikus-1.
 On February 22, 1990 Superbird-B was lost when the Ariane 44LP that should have orbited it along BS-2X failed during launch.
 Superbird-B1 was completed in just 19 months and successfully launched on February 26, 1992 also aboard an Ariane 44L.
 The last of the initial batch, Superbird-A1 was launched on December 1 of the same year, thus completing the first phase of deployment of the SCC fleet.

 SCC switched satellite suppliers and on 1995 ordered a satellite from Boeing, Superbird-C. On July 28, 1997, Superbird-C was orbited by an Atlas IIAS.

 On 1995, SCC obtained a license to offer communication services in the international market and thus became a regional operator.
 On April 6, 1998, SCC ordered a second satellite from Boeing, Superbird-4.
-On February 18, 2000 Superbird-4 was orbited by an Ariane 44LP, at chich point it was renamed as Superbird-B2.
+On February 18, 2000 Superbird-4 was orbited by an Ariane 44LP, at which point it was renamed as Superbird-B2.